tagline_nfm (1)-1

 Food Allergy/Sensitivity Testing

-Used to verify food and environmental allergies/sensitivities
+Used to verify food allergies and/or sensitivities

 Allergies cause immediate reactions and sensitivities cause delayed reactions.
-Examples of immediate reactions include hives and rashes.
-Examples of delayed reactions include fatigue, asthma, irritable bowel, colitis, joint pain, headaches, depression, sinusitis, insomnia, and more.
+Examples of immediate reactions may include hives and anaphylaxis.
+Examples of delayed reactions include fatigue, asthma, irritable bowel, colitis, joint pain, headaches, depression, sinusitis, insomnia, rashes and more.
 Delayed reactions are more common than immediate reactions.
 If you have food allergies/sensitivities, they may contribute to your symptoms.
 A test kit is dispensed to take to a local lab for a blood draw.

 Genetic Testing